chrissimpkins/swizzle/README.md

 <img src="https://raw.github.com/chrissimpkins/swizzle/master/img/swizzle_demo.png" />

 ## Install
 Place the `Swizzle.txt` file in your application's Theme directory.
-Open your Markdown editor and select the Swizzle theme in the dropdown for the text editor themes.
+Open your Markdown editor and select the Swizzle theme in the dropdown for the text editor themes (not the preview themes!).

 ## Specs
 Fonts: Helvetica Neue, Helvetica, & Menlo